-- Pilot changes: NYU Libraries may make changes to the Web Hosting service during the course of the Pilot.
+- Service Updates: NYU Libraries may make changes to the Web Hosting service at any time.

 - Customization and Technical Support: The Web Hosting environment allows a certain degree of customization by account owners.
 Primary owners have FTP and command line access to their accounts, meaning they have the ability to install and customize themes, plugins, modify the underlying databases, etc., within the restrictions of the overall Web Hosting environment.
 However, primary owners take responsibility for their accounts and sites.
-Support is available for basic technical issues (e.g. assistance resetting passwords, resolving network outages), via our User Support page.
-NYU will not provide technical support for issues related to customizations made to your sites (e.g., troubleshooting database design, fixing coding or scripting problems, customizing themes, PHP or CSS modification).
-NYU does offer documentation for getting started with Web Hosting via our User Support page and additional training through lynda.com via the NYU Home Academics tab.
+Support is available for basic technical issues (e.g. assistance resetting passwords, resolving network outages), via our support page.
+NYU will not provide technical support for issues related to customizations made to your sites (e.g., troubleshooting database design, fixing coding or scripting problems, customizing themes, PHP or CSS modification, etc.).
+NYU does offer documentation for getting started with Web Hosting via our support page and additional training through LinkedIn Learning.

-- Retention: All sites on the Web Hosting Pilot will remain on the Service until the end of the Pilot in December 2016 unless:
+- Retention: All Web Hosting sites will remain on the Service unless:

 - The primary owner requests the site be removed

-Availability of the Web Hosting Pilot may be interrupted for maintenance and other updates and is provided on an ‘as is’ and ‘as available’ basis only.
+Availability of Web Hosting may be interrupted for maintenance and other updates and is provided on an ‘as is’ and ‘as available’ basis only.

-To request to participate in this Web Hosting Pilot, fill out the Request Form to set up an appointment with Digital Scholarship Services staff.
+To request to participate in Web Hosting fill out the Request Form to set up an appointment with Digital Scholarship Services staff.